 This method is the oldest and most traditional method.
 The same method is adopted to cultivate garlic in a small area or in the home garden.
 By cultivating garlic on flat land we can plant more number of plants in a small area.
 Plant garlic cloves 4 to 6 inches apart, keeping rows 8 to 10 inches apart.
 After planting the garlic cloves, water them.

-Garlic Growing Stages: Mulching
+Garlic Mulching

 Mulching on garlic has many benefits.
 By mulching, we not only prevent weeds but also provide a perfect environment for the garlic plants.
 By applying less water with mulching we can keep the best moisturization in the soil which is very suitable for garlic.
 By mulching, we keep the garlic free from weeds organically.
 Weeding by spraying is not suitable for the good growth of garlic crops.
 During the garlic growing stages after the first irrigation, mulching is done over the garlic cloves.